Kiritsu/uploadr/README.md

-# ShareY
+# PsychicPotato

 [![Build Status](https://dev.azure.com/allanmercou/ShareY/_apis/build/status/Kiritsu.ShareY?branchName=master)](https://dev.azure.com/allanmercou/ShareY/_build/latest?definitionId=2&branchName=master)

-ShareY is a simple server-side uploading service made with ASP.NET Core 2.2.
+PsychicPotato is a simple server-side uploading service made with ASP.NET Core 3.0.

-ShareY contains an API where you can create/remove/block users, which have a token for authentication.
+PsychicPotato has an API where you can create/remove/block users, which have a token for authentication.
 It also has an endpoint which is used to upload files to the server.

-ShareY can be used as a ShareX custom upload server.
+PsychicPotato can be used as a ShareX custom upload server.

 # Routes